emfcamp/Website/templates/volunteer/info/index.md

 ## How to Volunteer

-Click the button below to register as a volunteer, which will allow you to choose which roles you're interested in, and then select shifts at a convineant time for you.
+Click the button below to register as a volunteer, which will allow you to choose which roles you're interested in, and then select shifts at a convenient time for you.
 You can also opt in to receiving a notification if we're having difficulty filling shifts for those roles, which would be greatly appreciated.
 There's no obligation to take those shifts.

 <a href="/volunteer/sign-up" class="btn btn-primary btn-lg">Register to volunteer</a>